appijumbo/Git-Github-for-Newbies/README.md

 Lets put some files and a directory to our empty repo called ‘communityTechLiverpool”

+see pic

-if we $ git status
+if we `$ git status`

+see pic

-Whats happening?
+####Whats happening?
 Why isn’t git saving it?

 If we read the status report it tells us that our files and folder aren't ‘staged’.
 There are three areas in Git that files pass through:

 1) Working area

   This is the normal directory your files reside in.

   Git knows they are there but isn't monitoring them

 2) Staging area

   You ‘add’ your files to Git.
 Now Git is monitoring your files but will tell you that you haven't committed them.

   Your saying I have files, but they aren't ready yet  The code isn't at a logical point where it makes sense to commit to a change just yet.
 Say you were making a change in the CSS to make a button red colour.
 You wouldn’t want to commit the file when you've typed in “background: re ” .
 You’d want to put ‘red’ in.

 3) Repository

   Now final you do a commit.
 Now your satisfied that you've made a sensible logical change to the code. (e.g. “background: red”)

   In this diagram we see that index.html and style.css have beed added to the staging area.
 They are being tracked by Git.
 But only index.html is committed.
 Style.css hasn’t yet reached a logical unit of change where it makes sense to commit the style.css code to the repository.

+see pic

-Add your files to the Stage
+## Add your files to the Stage

 We decide that it makes sence to add all our files to Git, so we

-$ git add directory_name/   (as is this case)
+`$ git add directory_name/`   (as is this case)

 or

-$git add filename      		(more typically)
+`$git add filename`       	(more typically)

+see pic